oshirodrey/CardMatchingOOPGame/README.md

 # Play & Build Instructions

 > Prerequisites:
-> - JDK 17+
+> - JDK 23+
-> - Java-compatible IDE (IntelliJ, Eclipse, etc.)
+> - Make sure you didn't change anything in the game folder

+- There are uhm...3 ways to run the game:
-1. Clone the repository.
+1. Through Main.java(won't be there in the release)
-2. Make sure resources in `/src/resources` (Cards, Game, Sound, Fonts) are in place.
-3. Run the `Main` class inside `CardGame.Main`.
+2. Through the .exe file (Recommended)
+3. Through .jar file (I used openJDK 23) (God this is so painful to figure out the way TvT)

-> Tip: For best experience, don't move the title screen down.
+> Tip: For best experience, don't move the title screen down!
+(The move counter and timer will be left out of the screen)

 ---